 This did not last: one week later, I had a surgery on my spinal cord called a tethered cord release.
 Most people, if they have both craniocervical instability and tethered cord syndrome, don’t have surgeries one week apart.
 (I do not recommend it!)
 But in my case, in addition to tethered cord syndrome, a hematoma (a rare outcome of a blood patch two months earlier) was also compressing my spinal cord and causing new peripheral neurological symptoms, namely pain and numbness.
 My surgeon thought it needed to be addressed sooner than later.
 All I knew was the compression and pulling on my brain had gotten so bad, I could not stand up straight and had to sleep with my knees pulled into my chest.
 So we went for it.

 After my tethered cord surgery, my POTS came back with a vengeance: my heart rate would shoot up as high as 160.
 At first, I was devastated.
 To kiss recovery, a dream I had frankly long given up on, only to have it snatched away…but then the POTS went away again.
-And then it came back again.
+And then it came back.
 It kept coming and going.
-I set my Apple Watch to continuous monitoring.
 It was maddening not knowing at which equilibrium my body would ultimately settle.
+I set my Apple Watch to continuous heart rate monitoring.
 Eventually, I started noticing I only had POTS three days a week.
 Then one day a week.
 Then once every other week.
 And now?

 I can stand up straight, for minutes on end, completely still, and nothing happens.

 Well, that’s not entirely true.
-My legs turn purple.
+My legs having inexplicably turn purple.
 It’s a work in progress.
 BUT my heart rate doesn’t even cross 94.
 I feel fine.